Counselling and Psychotherapy in Derby.

 I trained for two years to become a counsellor and a further four years to qualify as a psychotherapist.
 When I qualified as a psychotherapist I became a practitioner member of the United Kingdom Council for Psychotherapy (UKCP).

 I undertook my own personal therapy throughout training and learned a great deal about my 'true self'.
 Being in a healthy therapeutic relationship with a psychotherapist who always believed in me had a significant impact on me.
 As I became to understand the 'real' me, healthy relationships with other people became possible.
 I realised I had a purpose in my life with a lot of potential.

 The therapeutic relationship I shared had a profound impact on me as an individual and I was able to change my life for the positive.
 This is what I want to offer my clients - there is hope.
 Research has shown that the quality of the working relationship between therapist and client is paramount in determining the effectiveness of therapy.

 Counselling can vary.
 Some clients decide to focus on a specific issue for a short time, whilst other clients have deeper issues that need a longer-term focus.
 I want you to feel comfortable if your choice is to continue into longer-term, as I understand that counselling is a commitment in terms of both time and money.

 Should we agree to continue to work together after our assessment meeting, I will offer you a further six sessions.
 After this we can review our agreement to determine whether counselling feels of benefit to you.
-I adhere to the ethical requirement of the UKCP and the BACP not to prolong counselling for longer than is necessary.
+I adhere to the ethical requirement of the UKCP not to prolong counselling for longer than is necessary.

 I am a counsellor who can offer support to clients who live in the Derby, Nottingham, Ilkeston, Borrowash, Belper and Burton upon Trent area.